pscott-au/WebService-GoogleAPI-Client/README.txt

     implemented.
 A deprecation warning will be emmitted when this is likely to start happening.

+    For more advanced usage, you can supply your own auth storage instance, which is a consumer of the WebService::GoogleAPI::Client::AuthStorage role.
+See the POD for that module for more information.

     user

       the email address that requests will be made for